Site logo

 1) Company Background

-The first and most crucial step is outlining your client’s background and purpose.
-You can’t carry your project out to completion if you don’t know the brand you’re working for and its values.
+Outlining your client’s background and purpose is the first and most crucial step.
+You can’t complete your project if you don’t know the brand you’re working for and its values.

-To understand the brand, you need to find out who they are and what they do.
+To understand the brand, you must discover who they are and what they do.

 2) Campaign Objectives

-In order to satisfy your client, you need to define the problem they’re trying to solve.
+To satisfy your client, you need to define the problem they’re trying to solve.
 Do they want to increase sales?
-Do they need to grow their social media channels?
-Or are they trying to increase traffic to their website?
+Grow their social media channels?
+Increase traffic to their affiliate marketing website?

-While working through this section, this is a good place to make sure your client has developed some SMART goals.
+While working through this section, this is an excellent place to ensure your client has developed some SMART goals.

 3) KPIs

-As long as you have identified SMART goals, then Key Performance Indicators should be easy to outline.
-If your client wants to increase sales by $1,000 every month, then this is your measure of success.
-Once you nail SMART goals, it’s very easy to know if your campaign is a hit or miss.
+If you have identified SMART goals, then Key Performance Indicators should be easy to outline.
+If your client wants to increase sales by $1,000 monthly, this is your measure of success.
+Once you nail SMART goals, knowing if your campaign is a hit or miss is straightforward.

-What use is it producing content if you don’t know who you’re producing it for?
-Understanding not only the demographics but also the psychographics of your target audience will help you produce content which they care about.
+What use is it producing content if you don’t know who you’re making it for?
+Understanding not only the demographics but also the psychographics of your target audience will help you produce content that they care about.

-In fact, missing the mark on your audience’s psychographics can result in your campaign being a flop.
+Missing the mark on your audience’s psychographics can make your campaign flop.
 To get this information, you should ask:

 • Who is our target audience?